.

 The daemons drop and cower in fear.
 From the edges of the field, a band of angles and saints come toward the circle, descending from all sides.
 They surround the daemons.
 The daemons shiver and shake, they wail and cry.
 Then the choirs of angles and saints speak these words, first in Gaelic, then in English:

 “Back!
 Back!
 Back!
 Back you go!
 Daemons and banshees, bogeymen and phantoms, zombies and poltergeists, shadows of the soul.
-Be Gone! [clap] Be Gone! [clap] Be Gone! [clap] Into you holes of hell!
+Be Gone! [clap] Be Gone! [clap] Be Gone! [clap] Into your holes to hell!

 Air ais!
 Air ais!
 Air ais!
 Air ais thèid thu!
 Daemons agus banshees, bogymen agus phantoms, zombies agus poltergeists, faileas an anam.
 Bi air falbh! [clap] Bi air falbh! [clap] Bi air falbh! [clap] A-steach ort tuill ifrinn!